velo223/dex2jar/README.md

 ## Usage

+### To build it yourself:
 1. In the root directory run: ./gradlew distZip
 2. cd dex-tools/build/distributions
 3. Unzip the file dex-tools-2.1-SNAPSHOT.zip (file size should be ~5 MB)
 4. Run d2j-dex2jar.sh from the unzipped directory

+### To use the prebuilt releases (unique to this fork):
+3. Unzip the file dex-tools-2.2-SNAPSHOT.zip.
+4. Tun d2j-dex2jar.sh from the unzipped directory

 ### Example usage:
 > sh d2j-dex2jar.sh -f ~/path/to/apk_to_decompile.apk